-Dinnerly bills itself as the most affordable meal kit on the market and a quick comparison of prices shows that they’re not making that part up.
+Dinnerly claims it is America’s most affordable meal kit service and a quick comparison of prices shows that they’re not making it up.

 But we have to wonder how they’re able to charge so little.
 Are they cutting corners?
 Are the meals more than edible?